Learning Online - Using online training to increase efficiency

 By Michael Seid, Managing Director, MSA Worldwide

-Franchisors should be looking at ways to cut system costs by investing in those areas that offer solutions with the best chance to pay long-term dividends.
-Historically, the winners coming out of recessions have been the companies that invested in improving their customer-service performances and personnel capabilities to retain and attract new customers while intelligently reducing costs.
+When a franchisor looks at ways to cut system costs, they should invest in those areas that offer solutions with the best chance of paying long-term dividends.
+Historically, the winners coming out of recessions or in slow-growth climates have been companies that invested in improving their customer service performance and personnel capabilities, to retain and attract new customers while intelligently reducing costs.

-Since we’re all doing more with less, one area you will want to focus on is to elevate the training of your staff, plus the franchisees’ management and staff.
 Training is the DNA that enables companies to deliver on their brand promises consistently from location to location.
-But adding to training has historically been a resource-driven decision that often seems counter-intuitive during periods when cost-cutting is the norm.
-If the goal is to grow the system’s bottom line with less top-line performance, increased system training at every level may be the smartest investment a company can make.
+Investing in training has historically been a resource-driven decision often seen as counter-intuitive during periods when cost-cutting is the norm.
+But, if the goal is to grow the system’s bottom line with less top-line performance, increased system training at every level may be the smartest investment a company can make.

 Online training’s benefits include:

-- Pre-training for franchisees on important issues prior to “live” training;
+- Pre-training for franchisees on important issues prior to “live” classroom and hands-on training

-Online training can include simple Webinars that have been recorded for later access, to complex programs that can be facilitated live and supported by a library of manuals all linked and searchable in a Google-like setting.
+Online training can range from simple webinars that have been recorded for later access, to complex programs that can be facilitated live and supported by a library of manuals all linked and searchable in a Google-like setting.

 Remember, though, that online training is considerably different than live training.
 Modules need to be developed to take advantage of the video and audio capabilities of the new technology, while understanding its limitations.
 Each module needs to be delivered in short bursts, as comprehension tends to decrease when sessions get too long.
 Effective training linked to online delivery and searchable manuals reduces costs, since franchisees are better educated and require less direct support.

 The emergence of online communication and management platforms is one of the most important improvements to franchise system management, and is essential for every franchise program regardless of its maturity or size.